history-archaeology-project/history-archaeology-project.github.io/index.md

 ## 📚 Recent Articles

+* **[July 2026]** [The Last Day of Akrotiri: Escape from Thera](/articles/last-day-of-akrotiri.html) — A cinematic look into the final hours of a Minoan city before the Bronze Age apocalypse.

 *   ### 🌋 [The Minoan Eruption: The Real Atlantis?](/articles/minoan-eruption)
     *Explore the cataclysmic volcanic explosion around 1600 BCE that devastated the Minoan civilization and likely inspired the global legend of Atlantis.*